 The realities you face when you stop working might be a far cry from your retirement dream.
 Of course, retiring broke or not being able to retire at all are among the worst-case scenarios.

 But there are plenty of other snags you might encounter.
-If you haven’t properly prepared for leaving the working world and living without a paycheck, you’ll have to face the ugly truths about retirement.
-Find out 14 downsides of retiring that no one talks about, along with solutions to avoid each potential problem.
+If you haven't properly prepared for leaving the working world and living without a paycheck, you'll have to face the ugly truths about retirement.

 Your Net Worth Becomes Meaningless When You Retire

 You might have diligently been setting aside money for the future and have a big nest egg now.
 But even $1 million might not last long in retirement if you live in a state where the cost of living is high.